Historical Grant

 2. Ensure the submitting organisation is registered on the Funding Service.

-3. If not listed, contact support to add it and allow up to about 10 working days.
+3. If it was not listed, contact UKRI support to add it.

-4. Prepare answers directly in the portal and use save/resume workflow.
+4. Prepare answers directly in the portal, using the save-and-return workflow where needed.

 Internal timeline you should adopt now